-4.9 Meetings of the Board - If requested by the Shareholder, the Board shall invite certain employees of the City, as requested by the Shareholder, to attend meetings of the Board and meetings of the boards of the Subsidiaries.
+4.8.
+Meetings of the Board - If requested by the Shareholder, the Board shall invite certain employees of the City, identified by the Shareholder, to attend meetings of the Board and meetings of the boards of the Non-regulated Subsidiaries.
 Such City employees shall not be entitled to vote on any matter.
-A majority of the number of directors required by this Shareholder Declaration constitutes a quorum at any meeting of the Board or meeting of the boards of the Subsidiaries.
+A majority of the number of directors required by this Shareholder Declaration constitutes a quorum at any meeting of the Board or meeting of the boards of the Non-regulated Subsidiaries.